kubernetes/website/content/en/blog/_posts/2022-05-03-kubernetes-release-1.24.md

 We are excited to announce the release of Kubernetes 1.24, the first release of 2022!

-This release consists of 46 enhancements: fifteen enhancements have graduated to stable, fifteen enhancements are moving to beta, and thirteen enhancements are entering alpha.
+This release consists of 46 enhancements: fourteen enhancements have graduated to stable, fifteen enhancements are moving to beta, and thirteen enhancements are entering alpha.
-Also, two features have been deprecated, and the [dockershim has been removed](/dockershim).
+Also, two features have been deprecated and two features have been removed.

 ## Major Themes